Arthur Hertzberg: Social activism

-He participated in the 1943 Rabbis' march, walked with Martin Luther King Jr. in both the 1963 March on Washington for Jobs and Freedom and the 1965 "Bloody Sunday", during the first of the Selma to Montgomery marches, at the height of the American civil rights movement.
+Hertzberg participated in the 1943 Rabbis' march, walked with Martin Luther King Jr. in both the 1963 March on Washington for Jobs and Freedom and the 1965 "Bloody Sunday", during the first of the Selma to Montgomery marches, at the height of the American civil rights movement.
 Hertzberg also served as an intermediary between the American Jewish community and Secretary of State Henry Kissinger.
-Hertzberg played a major role in some of the most significant issues the world Jewish community faced in the decades following World War II, including discussions with the Roman Catholic Church over the still unresolved conflict over the Vatican's release of documents pertaining to Pius XII and the Holocaust, as well as his outspoken criticism of the policies of Israel toward the Palestinians.
+Hertzberg played a major role in significant issues faced by world Jewry community in the decades following World War II, including discussions with the Roman Catholic Church over the Vatican's refusal to release documents pertaining to Pius XII.